xkjcf/flaskrexample/README.md

-# flaskrexample
-a example to learn flask
+this is a simple example to learn Flask